The Integration Commission

 We will end indentity politics in state, full stop.

-Universalism: one set of rules for everyone, enforced fairly
+One set of rules for everyone, enforced fairly

+We will ensure that from education to policing, there is one fair set of rules that apply to everyone.
 We will review every single code of practice to ensure standardisation across public bodies and prevent them from doing their own thing.

 Our curriculum should tell a coherent national story.
 One that is inclusive of the many people who have come to Britain, but without the grievance or guilt which is corroding our cultural confidence.